inductiva/inductiva/docs/api_reference/computational_resources/compute_monitoring.md

-# Computational Resources Janitor
+# Computational Resources Monitoring

-Inductiva API has at all times a janitor running in the background that will clean up any resources that are not being used.
-The focus of this janitor is to make sure that no computational resources are being wasted or left idle, for example, when a user forgets to terminate their machines.
+Inductiva API has at all times a monitoring service running in the background that will clean up any resources that are not being used.
+The focus of this service is to make sure that no computational resources are being wasted or left idle, for example, when a user forgets to terminate their machines.

-Still, the janitor is mindful of the user's work and will not terminate any computational resource right away.
+Still, this service is mindful of the user's work and will not terminate any computational resource right away.
 Instead, it will wait for a certain time before terminating the resource.

-The janitor follows the following rules before terminating the resources, which can be specified by the user:
+The following rules are verified before terminating the resources, which can be specified by the user:
 - **Total time of inactivity allowed**, starting from the moment no simulations are active and resets if any task arrives: `max_idle_time`.
 The default value is 3 minutes.